Knowledge Base

 Karma Yoga is the Bhagavad Gita's path of liberation through selfless action — acting fully and skillfully while surrendering attachment to results.
 Krishna teaches it as one of the four main paths to moksha.

-How to Memorize the Bhagavad Gita: A Spaced Repetition Guide
+How to Memorize the Bhagavad Gita: The Science and the Starting Point

 19 April 2026 · Practice Gita Team